AnsariYasirArfat/Full-Stack-JavaScript-Bootcamp-2.0/Html&CSS/Project02/readme.md

-# Html and CSS Project 2:- Home page of Crypto Market.
+# Html & CSS Project 2:- Home page of Crypto Market.

 This project is made just using Html & CSS.